 Choose one of the following services to get personalized FREE quote

 A backyard putting green constructed of artificial turf costs an average of $14 per square foot.
-Contrast that with an average of $8-$12 per square foot for a regular artificial turf lawn, and a backyard putting green looks like a very good deal indeed given the use youll get out of it.
+Contrast that with an average of $8-$12 per square foot for a regular artificial turf lawn, and a backyard putting green looks like a really good deal truly given the use you'll get out of it.

-When designed with creativity and a spirit of fun, a backyard putting green can be a popular gathering spot for friends and family to enjoy one anothers company and the pleasures of the outdoors for years to come.
-Many people, especially the pros will consider the performance of artificial putting greens: "Does it perform the same or similar as real grass greens?"
+When designed with originality and a spirit of pleasure, a backyard putting green may be a popular gathering spot for friends and family to appreciate one another's company and the delights of the outside for years in the future.
 The answer is absolutely!
-These are two major types of artificial putting greens on the market, the fully in filled slitfilm type will receive chip shorts and putting speed just like real greens and the non directional monofilament putting greens while installed and infilled properly will achieve a speed range of 12-15 ft.
+These are two major kinds of artificial putting greens in the marketplace, the entirely in filled slitfilm sort will receive chip short pants and putting speed just like real greens and the non directional monofilament putting greens while installed and infilled properly will attain a speed range of 12-15 ft.

 Choose one of the following services to get personalized FREE quote